tonandr/deeplabv3plus_keras/README.md

 # Evaluating.

-In semantic_segmentation_deeplabv3plus_conf.json, mode is configured to "evaluate" and model_loading must be configured to "true", and eval_data_mode consisting of MODE_TRAIN of 0, MODE_VAL of 1 can be configured, and evaluation image results can be saved via configuring eval_result_saving.
+In semantic_segmentation_deeplabv3plus_conf.json, mode must be configured to "evaluate" and model_loading must be configured to "true", and eval_data_mode consisting of MODE_TRAIN of 0, MODE_VAL of 1 can be configured, and evaluation image results can be saved via configuring eval_result_saving.

 ```python semantic_segmentation.py```